JerylLee/Introduction/README.md

 ## 🚀 About Me
  I believe that data tells us more than just numbers, it helps us understand our users and their desires.
-I want to pursue data analytic because I want the business to use data to maximize its value.
+Proficient in data formatting and graphic design with a passion for learning new tools and models of data visualization.